snowplow-industry-solutions/redpanda-dynamic-ecommerce-discounts/README.md

 ## Copyright and license

-Live Viewer Profiles is copyright 2024-present Snowplow Analytics Ltd.
+Dynamic Ecommerce Discounts with Redpanda is copyright 2025-present Snowplow Analytics Ltd.

 Licensed under the [Apache License, Version 2.0][license] (the "License");
 you may not use this software except in compliance with the License.